Home » Tax News » Tax Planning » How to Prepare for the New 1099-K Thresholds in 2025

 Evaluate Your Tax Withholding and Estimated Payments

-Receiving a 1099-K for payments totaling $600 or more means the IRS considers this taxable income.
+Receiving a 1099-K for payments totaling $2,500 or more means the IRS considers this taxable income.
 Review your current withholding or estimated tax payments to ensure you’re not caught off guard with a higher tax bill.
 If you’re a freelancer or gig worker, make quarterly tax payments to cover any additional income.
 For example, let’s say you’re an Uber driver who receives payments from the platform.
-You typically earn around $1,000 per month, but with the new threshold, you will receive a 1099-K for these payments.
-To avoid penalties, you would need to start making estimated tax payments based on your increased reported income.
+You typically earn around $1,000 per month, but with the new threshold, you still will not receive a 1099-K for these payments.
+However, to avoid penalties, you would need to start making estimated tax payments based on your increased reported income.

 Understand Business Deductions